-The first galette I ever made was a Plum galette, still one of my favs 🙂 And the first I ever even saw a galette (and learned that it was a “galette”) was on Instagram and instantly was intrigued to try making it myself.
-Never looked back (or made a classic pie since…like why bother, when this is so simple and perfect)
+The first galette I ever made was a Plum galette, still one of my favs 🙂 And first I ever even saw a galette (and learned that it was a “Galette” was on Instagram.
+I instantly became intrigued to try making it myself.
+Never looked back (or made a classic pie since…like, why bother, when this is so simple and perfect)

 - Make sure that all the ingredients you use are cooled – and cold, especially butter and water.
 It’s best to use ice water.
 You can also chill the bowl with dry ingredients in the fridge, though it’s not necessary.

 For the fruit filling in this galette I went with combination of sweet peaches, plums and a little tarty blueberries.
 I added to them Â some tapioca flour so when the fruits release the fluid during baking it forms a nice thick sauce (or you can use aru powder or just any flour) and lots of spices.
 I sweetened them with coconut sugar and some maple syrup.
 But there are endless combinations you can go for.
-All the berries, pears, apples, peaches…just let your imagination go 🙂
+All the berries, pears, apples, peaches – just let your imagination flow 🙂

 Maybe you’ll wonder why I’m adding salt to fruits.
 I always do, in all cakes or sweet treats with fruits.
 Why?
 Because salt enhances the sweetness of food that contains natural sugars, in this case fruits.